Inference from Sampling with Response Probabilities Estimated via Calibration: Variance

 Similarly, we can write

 where

-The first term is the variance of the full sample HT estimator.
-The second term vanishes if there exists a vector $\betab$ such that $y_i = \xb_i^\top\betab$.
-This agrees with Remark~\ref{remark:nwa:calib:linear} saying that $\widehat{Y}^{cal,S}_{\widehat{p},l}$ matches the full sample HT estimator when this relationship holds.
-The decomposition of the variance of the estimators under study is summarized in Table~\ref{table:decomposition:variance}.
+The first term is the variance of the full sample HT estimator of the differences $y_i - \xb_i^\top\gammab_{U}$.
+Both the first and second terms vanish if there exists a vector $\betab$ such that $y_i = \xb_i^\top\betab$.
+This agrees with Remark~\ref{remark:nwa:calU:linear} saying that $\widehat{Y}^{cal,U}_{\widehat{p},l}$ matches the true population total, which has zero variance, when this relationship holds.